Gabriel Arias Preview, Player Props: Guardians vs. Angels

 Angels Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Angels pitching staff ranks sixth in MLB.
+- The pitching staff for the Angels has a collective 9.1 K/9, the seventh-best in the league.

-- The Angels have the 25th-ranked team ERA among all league pitching staffs (4.79).
+- The Angels' 4.80 team ERA ranks 25th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.